logo

 • Very similar to: Seneca III

-The Seneca IV didn’t bring huge changes—more aerodynamic improvements and internal tweaks than anything else.
-It served as a transitional model between the III and the modern Seneca V.
+The Seneca IV did not bring sweeping changes.
+It focused more on aerodynamic improvements and internal tweaks than on headline performance numbers.
+Think of it as a transitional model between the III and the modern Seneca V.

 • Engines: Continental TSIO-360-RB (220 hp with automatic wastegates)